ExcelDataReader/ExcelDataReader/README.md

 - `HeaderFooter` returns an object with information about the headers and footers, or `null` if there are none.
 - `MergeCells` returns an array of merged cell ranges in the current sheet.
 - `RowHeight` returns the visual height of the current row in points.
 May be 0 if the row is hidden.
+- `GetColumnWidth()` returns the width of a column in character units.
+May be 0 if the column is hidden.
 - `GetFieldType()` returns the type of a value in the current row.
 Always one of the types supported by Excel: `double`, `int`, `bool`, `DateTime`, `TimeSpan`, `string`, or `null` if there is no value.
 - `IsDBNull()` checks if a value in the current row is null.
 - `GetValue()` returns a value from the current row as an `object`, or `null` if there is no value.
 - `GetDouble()`, `GetInt32()`, `GetBoolean()`, `GetDateTime()`, `GetString()` return a value from the current row cast to their respective type.
 - `GetNumberFormatString()` returns a string containing the formatting codes for a value in the current row, or `null` if there is no value.
 See also the Formatting section below.
+- `GetNumberFormatIndex()` returns the number format index for a value in the current row.
+Index values below 164 refer to built-in number formats, otherwise indicate a custom number format.
 - The typed `Get*()` methods throw `InvalidCastException` unless the types match exactly.